Feature and Parameter Selection in Stochastic Linear Bandits: Abstract

 \section{Abstract}

 We study two model selection settings in stochastic linear bandits (LB).
-In the first setting, the reward parameter of the LB problem is arbitrarily selected from $M$ models represented as (possibly) overlapping balls in $\mathbb R^d$.
-However, the agent only has access to misspecified models, i.e., estimates of the centers and radii of the balls.
+In the first setting, which we refer to as {\em feature selection}, the expected reward of the LB problem is in the linear span of at least one of $M$ feature maps (models).
+In the second setting, the reward parameter of the LB problem is arbitrarily selected from $M$ models represented as (possibly) overlapping balls in $\mathbb R^d$.
+However, the agent only has access to misspecified models, i.e.,~estimates of the centers and radii of the balls.
 We refer to this setting as {\em parameter selection}.
-In the second setting, which we refer to as {\em feature selection}, the expected reward of the LB problem is in the linear span of at least one of $M$ feature maps (models).
-For each setting, we develop and analyze an algorithm that is based on a reduction from bandits to full-information problems.
+For each setting, we develop and analyze a computationally efficient algorithm that is based on a reduction from bandits to full-information problems.
 This allows us to obtain regret bounds that are not worse (up to a $\sqrt{\log M}$ factor) than the case where the true model is known.
-Our parameter selection algorithm is OFUL-style and the one for feature selection is based on the SquareCB algorithm.
-We also show that the regret of our parameter selection algorithm scales logarithmically with model misspecification.
+This is the best reported dependence on the number of models $M$ in these settings.
+Finally, we empirically show the effectiveness of our algorithms using synthetic and real-world experiments.